zeferreira/how-to-setup-rabbitmq-broker-with-docker-for-mqtt/README.md

 ```

 Copy and past the content below inside the file.
 If you read the section about the configuration options, it's basically self explanatory.
-We are basically telling the server that we don't want to accept connections from unauthenticated clients, the user name and password for MQTT connections, ports that we want to use to listen for new connections, the virtual host inside RabbitMQ server and the default Exchange to receive MQTT messages.
+We are basically telling the server that we don't want to accept connections from unauthenticated clients, the user name and password for MQTT connections, ports that we want to use to listen for new connections, the virtual host inside RabbitMQ server and the default Exchange to receive MQTT messages (I will talk a little bit about it inside the next sessions, don't worry).

-Don't worry about the Exchange, I will explain on the next session.

 Basic configuration file content
 ```